worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 });
 ```

 Run your repl now, and you should be able to turn the ship to the left and right by pressing the respective arrow keys.
-If you think it turns too fast or too slowly, change the value of `turn_speed` in the player creation code.
+If you think it turns too fast or too slow, change the value of `turn_speed` in the player creation code.

 Now let's implement the up and down keys, so the player can move around the scene.
-Enter the following code beneath the player turning code.
+Enter the following code beneath the player turning code:

 ```javascript
 keyDown("up", () => {